rooseveltframework/roosevelt/README.md

 })
 ```

-In your template, include the token as a hidden input with the name `_csrf` on any form that makes a `POST` request:
+If you are using an HTML form, you would include the token as a hidden input with the name `_csrf` on any form that makes a `POST` request:

 ```html
 <include src="layouts/main">